List of Chicago P.D. characters: Alvin Olinsky

 Senior Detective Alvin Olinsky was a seasoned detective in the Intelligence Unit and Voight's most experienced team member as well as his best friend.
 Before joining the force, Olinsky served in the United States Army and was at one time stationed in Vicenza, Italy with the 173rd Airborne Brigade Combat Team.
-Olinsky mentions in "Called in Dead" that he has 8 confirmed kills in the line of duty.
+Olinsky mentions in "Called in Dead" that he has eight confirmed kills in the line of duty.
 He is one of two military veterans in the Intelligence Unit – the other being Jay Halstead, an Afghanistan veteran – and the duo sometimes exchange banter about each other's service.

-In season 1, Olinsky becomes estranged from his wife, who made him move into the garage for some time, before husband and wife eventually reconciled and he is allowed to move back into the house.
+In season 1, Olinsky becomes estranged from his wife, who made him move into the garage for some time, before they eventually reconciled and he is allowed to move back into the house.
 When Lexi is falsely accused of possessing marijuana, Olinsky is quick to help his daughter out.
 Even though she is suspended from school, the two have a father/daughter dance in the garage.
 When an ill-fated party ends in a gang member's shooting death, Lexi is the only witness.
 Olinsky tries to prevent Lexi from becoming a witness as it would endanger her life.
 However, when the shooter refuses to confess, Lexi volunteers.

-In the Season 2 finale, "Born Into Bad News ", Alvin is contacted by a young girl from the juvenile center named Michelle and reveals her status as his second daughter.
+In the Season 2 finale, "Born into Bad News", Alvin is contacted by a young girl from the juvenile center named Michelle and reveals her status as his second daughter.
 Alvin meets her in "Life Is Fluid", where he gets her out of Juvie.

 During most of season 3, he starts bonding with her, starting to accept him as her as his daughter at the cost of being kicked out by his angry wife.

 In the season 4 three-show crossover starting with the Chicago Fire episode "Deathtrap", Lexi is killed in a fire which the CFD later determined to be arson.
 In "Emotional Proximity", when the suspect is in custody, he, along with Voight, makes up a lie on the police report that states that he had confessed to them.
 In the Chicago Justice premiere, "Fake", ASA Peter Stone rebuts that statement in court when Voight has to testify.
-The case was closed resulting in the arsonist being found guilty of first degree murder.
+The case was closed resulting in the arsonist being found guilty of first-degree murder.
 Olinsky returns to work in the next episode.

 In "You Never Know Who's Who", during the investigation in the murder of a former CIA agent, he worked undercover as a contact from CIA headquarters.
-He was shot and wounded when one of the suspect recognized that his identity was false.
+He was shot and wounded when one of the suspects recognized that his identity was false.
 The suspect was later shot and killed by Antonio.

 Olinsky has a long history with Voight, having been partnered with him in a gang unit years earlier.
 Olinsky's partner was killed by a man named Browning, and Olinsky and Voight "took him for a boat ride".